-Dalhousie’s flagship entrepreneurship program LaunchDal is led by the Norman Newman Centre for Entrepreneurship.
-LaunchDal fosters an experiential learning environment for students from all faculties interested in entrepreneurship and business creation.
+Dalhousie’s flagship entrepreneurship program is the Norman Newman Centre for Entrepreneurship.
+The NNCE fosters an experiential learning environment for students from all faculties interested in entrepreneurship and business creation.

 Canada’s Business Model Competition: Canada’s Business Model Competition (CBMC)is Canada’s official national qualifier competitions for the International Business Model Competition (IBMC).
 The CBMC draws students, entrepreneurs and innovators from across Canada.
 The CBMC helps students: (a) break down their idea into the key business model hypotheses; (b) get outside the building and testing their assumptions with customers; (b) apply Customer Development / Lean Startup principles to make sure they nail the solution, and (d) learn to pivot (or change) until they have a customer-validated business model.

 If you would like to stay up-to-date with the NNCE, please sign up for our email newsletter!

 Learn more: Norman Newman Centre for Entrepreneurship